• Skip to primary navigation

 Other tips?
 Don’t stack or overcrowd your polenta fries—you want them to get crisp and golden on all sides, so it’s important that they’re laid down in a single layer.
 And while we give you some seasoning suggestions to add to flavor your polenta fries, you can also doctor up the polenta by adding grated Parmesan cheese and even mixing in heavier spices, such as a smattering of red chili flakes, fresh herbs, or Cajun or Creole seasoning, for an additional kick.

-Golden crispy seasoned French fries with herbs served with a side of ketchup on a white plate, promoting healthy eating and fitness-friendly comfort food.
+Golden crispy Polenta Fries seasoned with herbs, served with ketchup on a white plate.

 How do I store leftovers?